CoachLogix/rackslack/README.md

 # Background
 Rackspace provides a Cloud Monitoring service which can be configured to issue alarms notifications based on a wide variety of metrics.
 Rackspace provide four mechanisms for sending alarms: email, sms, and pagerduty, and webhooks.
+Unfortunately no direct Slack integration is available from the Rackspace service.

 # Purpose
 This nodejs service provides a team agnostic https POST endpoint for the Rackspace Cloud Monitoring service to use.